 E1.
-Eligibility for authorisation to practise as a BSB authorised bodv
+Eligibility for authorisation to practise as a BSB authorised body

-- rS82 In this Section 3.E, "you" and "your" refer to the partnership, LLP or company which is applying for, or has applied for (in accordance with this Section 3.E), authorisation or (if a licensable body) a licence to practise as a BSB authorised body, and references in these Rules to "authorisation to practise" mean the grant by the Bar Council as Approved Regulator or licensing authority of an authorisation or a licence (as the case may be) under this Section 3.E (distinguishing between the two only where the context so requires). - rS83 To be eligible for authorisation to practise as a BSB authorised body, you: - must have arrangements in place designed to ensure at all times that any obligations imposed from .1 time to time on the BSB authorised body, its managers, owners or employees by or under the Bar Standards Board's regulatory arrangements, including its rules and disciplinary arrangements, are complied with and confirm that the BSB authorised body and all owners and managers expressly consent to be bound by the Bar Standards Board's regulatory arrangements (including disciplinary arrangements); - must have arrangements in place designed to ensure at all times that any other statutory .2 obligations imposed on the BSB authorised body, its managers, owners or employees, in relation to the activities it carries on, are complied with; - must confirm that, subject to the provisions of rS131, you will have in place, at all times, individuals .3 appointed to act as a HOLP (who must also be a manager) and a HOFA of the BSB authorised body; - must confirm that you have or will have appropriate insurance arrangements in place at all times .4 in accordance with Rule C76 and you must be able to provide evidence of those insurance arrangements if required to do so by the Bar Standards Board; - .5 must confirm that, in connection with your proposed practice, you will not directly or indirectly hold client money in accordance with Rule C71 or have someone else hold client money on your behalf other than in those circumstances permitted by Rule C72; - .6 must confirm that no individual that has been appointed or will be appointed as a HOLP, HOFA, manager or employee of the BSB authorised body is disqualified from acting as such by the Bar Standards Board or any Approved Regulator pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; - .7 must confirm that you will at all times have a practising address in England or Wales;
+In this Section 3.E, "you" and "your" refer to the partnership, LLP or company which is applying for, or has applied for (in accordance with this Section 3.E), authorisation or (if a licensable body) a licence to practise as a BSB authorised body, and references in these Rules to "authorisation to practise" mean the grant by the Bar Council as Approved Regulator or licensing authority of an authorisation or a licence (as the case may be) under this Section 3.E (distinguishing between the two only where the context so requires).

+r\$83 To be eligible for authorisation to practise as a BSB authorised body, you:

+- .1 must ensure at all times that any obligations imposed from time to time on the BSB authorised body, its managers, owners or employees by or under the Bar Standards Board's regulatory arrangements, including its rules and disciplinary arrangements, are complied with; - .2 must ensure at all times that any other statutory obligations imposed on the BSB authorised body, its managers, owners or employees, in relation to the activities it carries on, are complied with; - .3 must confirm that you will have in place, at all times, individuals appointed to act as a HOLP (who must also be a manager) and a HOFA of the BSB authorised body; - .4 must confirm that you have or will have appropriate insurance arrangements in place at all times in accordance with Rule C76 and you must be able to provide evidence of those insurance arrangements if required to do so by the Bar Standards Board; - .5 must confirm that, in connection with your proposed practice, you will not directly or indirectly hold client money in accordance with Rule C71 or have someone else hold client money on your behalf other than in those circumstances permitted by Rule C72; - .6 must confirm that no individual that has been appointed or will be appointed as a HOLP, HOFA, manager or employee of the BSB authorised body is disqualified from acting as such by the Bar Standards Board or any Approved Regulator pursuant to section 99 of the LSA or otherwise as a result of its regulatory arrangements; - .7 must confirm that you will at all times have a practising address in England or Wales; - .8 must confirm that: - .a if you are an LLP, you are incorporated and registered in England and Wales, Scotland or Northern Ireland under the Limited Liability Partnerships Act 2000;